Current Research Interests in the Department of Physiology

 Jason Gardner, PhD |

-Our major research emphasis is focused on understanding the pathogenesis of heart failure.
-Of particular interest are the mechanisms responsible for the adverse cardiac extracellular matrix (ECM) remodeling associated with the progression of congestive heart failure.
-Current topics of study include:
+Our research is primarily focused on elucidating the mechanisms underlying cardiac and vascular dysfunction, with a particular emphasis on adverse extracellular matrix (ECM) remodeling that contributes to the progression of congestive heart failure.
+Current areas of investigation include:

 Janos Paloczi, PhD |